NKI-AI/direct/README.md

 In the [projects](projects) folder examples are given on how to train models on public datasets.

 ## Baselines and trained models.
-We intend to provide a set of baseline results and trained models in the [DIRECT Model Zoo](model_zoo.md).
+We provide a set of baseline results and trained models in the [DIRECT Model Zoo](model_zoo.md).

 ## License
 DIRECT is released under the [Apache 2.0 License](LICENSE).